REMINDER: December 1, 2018 Retirement Deadline

-August 15, 1017 is the deadline to apply for retirement if you plan to retire by December 1, 2017 and elect the Supplemental Retirement Plan’s lump sum benefit payment calculated with the old factor.
+August 15, 2018 is the deadline to apply for retirement if you plan to retire on December 1, 2018 and elect the Supplemental Retirement Plan’s lump sum payment option calculated using the current 5% interest rate.

-In May, City Council amended the Plan to assume higher interest rates on lump sum payments.
-This change will help safeguard the health of the Plan, but will also result in smaller lump sum payments to retirees.
+In May 2017, City Council amended the Supplemental Pension Plan to assume a higher interest rate to calculate lump sum payments.
+This change helps safeguard the health of the Plan, but also results in smaller lump sum payments to retirees.

-Effective January 1, 2018 the factor to calculate the lump sum will be a fixed rate of 5%.
-Lump sums paid before 2018 will be calculated using 2.86% based on the 30-year U.S. Treasury rate.
-This change will not affect members who choose any of the monthly payment options.
+On January 1, 2018 the interest rate used to calculate lump sum payments was changed to a fixed rate of 5%.
+Lump sums paid before 2018 were calculated using 2.86% based on the 30-year U.S. Treasury rate.
+This change does not affect members who choose any of the monthly payment options.

 Original Lump Sum Change video from before Council's adoption explaining the then-proposed change.